What Do You Do At a School Bus Stop Sign?

 couple of teen students walking in school bus

-School Zone Tips
+School Zone Safety Tips For Drivers

 Stopped school buses aren’t the only time you might encounter school children when on the road.
 If you find yourself passing close to a school at the beginning or end of the school day, you may find yourself in a school zone.